khanshoaib3/minecraft-access/docs/features.md

 ### Health n Hunger

-This feature adds a key to speak your health and hunger.
+This feature adds a key to speak your [health](https://minecraft.wiki/w/Health) and [hunger](https://minecraft.wiki/w/Hunger), it also speaks remaining [air](https://minecraft.wiki/w/Damage#Drowning) when you're underwater.

 See also: [Keybindings](/docs/keybindings.md#health-n-hunger)